elliotwesoff/dotfiles/notes/arch.md

 To combine images into a pdf, use imagemagick's convert:

 ```
 convert -density [150?
-600? idk but it's supposed to make it
-better] *.jpg output.pdf
+600? idk but it's supposed to make it better] *.jpg output.pdf
 ```

+* NOTE: convert is bad at preserving pdf quality when concatenating pdfs.
+USE PDFTK!

 ### rclone